-Founded in 1984, the New Orleans Theatre Association (NOTA) is now a leading presenter of touring Broadway productions and other performing presentations in Louisiana.
-NOTA works together with leading producers and promoters to present first class, cultural offerings, to the New Orleans region.
-In doing so, NOTA ensures the citizens of the New Orleans and the Gulf South the opportunity to experience the very finest in the performing arts entertainment.
+Founded in 1984, the New Orleans Theatre Association (NOTA) is now the leading local presenter of touring Broadway productions and other performing presentations in the New Orleans area.
+NOTA works together with producers and promoters to present first-class cultural offerings, and in doing so, ensures the citizens of the New Orleans and the Gulf South the opportunity to experience the very finest in the performing-arts entertainment.

-100% of revenues generated by NOTA activities are channeled back into the community in the form of grants and other support for a wide variety of qualified cultural, educational, and arts-based organizations.
+100% of revenues generated by NOTA activities are channeled back into the local community in the form of grants and other support for a wide variety of qualified cultural, educational, and arts-based organizations and events.
 Our aim is to promote and develop skills and abilities in the fields of music, dance, theatre, and all related arts.
-NOTA is a 501(c)(3) non-profit organization.

 The New Orleans Theater Association (NOTA) is a 501(c)3 nonprofit whose mission is to provide support for artistic performances, as well as visual-arts and performing-arts-related services from annual revenue derived from the Broadway Series it presents at the Saenger Theatre.

 NOTA will consider funding or contributing to programs in the metropolitan New Orleans community that focus on any aspect of the theatrical arts, which we define broadly.
 Eligible projects might include panel discussions, a lecture or lecture series, workshops for the general public or special interest groups (such as young people, or professional training for members of the local theater community, for example), and event participants including festival or convention attendees.
 Funding for theatrical events in area High Schools demonstrating particular need is of special interest to NOTA.